FlipsideCrypto/berachain-models/models/doc_descriptions/core/berachain_blocks.md

 {% docs berachain_blocks_table_doc %}

-This table contains block level data for the kaia Blockchain.
+This table contains block level data for the berachain Blockchain.
 This table can be used to analyze trends at a block level, for example gas fees vs. total transactions over time.
 For more information on EVM transactions, please see [Etherscan Resources](https://etherscan.io/directory/Learning_Resources/Ethereum) or [The Ethereum Organization](https://ethereum.org/en/developers/docs/blocks/)

 {% enddocs %}